Prepayment Penalty: What It Is And How To Avoid It

 - Sliding scale based on mortgage length: On a $200,000 loan amount, the mortgage penalty would be $4,000 if paid off during year 1 of the note, with a $2,000 penalty if paid off during year 2 of the note.

 Interpreting Your Mortgage Contract

-The good news is that the law requires lenders to disclose prepayment penalties, along with monthly fees and other loan details.
-As mentioned, you’ll want to read the “fine print” – in this case, the loan estimate or the paperwork that you’ll sign at closing, where you’ll find it in the addendums and/or disclosure documents with all the other terms of your mortgage loan.
+The law requires lenders to disclose prepayment penalties, along with monthly payments, fees and other loan details.
+As mentioned, you’ll want to read the “fine print” – in this case, the Loan Estimate or the paperwork that you’ll sign at closing – where you’ll find it mentioned prominently in the addendums and/or disclosure documents with all the other terms of your mortgage loan.

 It’s perfectly fine to ask your lender if they charge a prepayment penalty; if they do, ask them to show where in the paperwork you would find the details.
 If you already have a loan, you can look at your monthly billing statement, as it should be outlined in there.